Static vs. Rotating Proxies: Which One Should You Use?

 Flexibility

-- Static proxies : These are less flexible because they use the same IP for all requests, making them less suitable for tasks that require varying IPs or access from different locations.
+- Static proxies: Less flexible because they use the same IP for all requests, making them less suitable for tasks that require varying IPs or access from different locations.

-- Rotating proxies : They are highly flexible because they can change an IP address automatically, making them ideal for a wide range of situations.
+- Rotating proxies: Highly flexible because they can change an IP address automatically, making them ideal for a wide range of situations.

 Maintenance Requirements